amcm329/code_of_duty_nasa_space_apps_2024/README.md

 .
 ├── scripts/        # Scripts used for the creation and deployment of the dashboard ├── src/            # All the notebooks and datasets necessary for the pre-processing and training.
-├── static/         # All images used in the project ├── css/            # Style files for the dashboard.
+├── static/         # All images used in the project.
+It also includes both training and testing images.
+├── css/            # Style files for the dashboard.
 ├── index.html      # Main page of the dashboard.
 ├── .gitignore